sdd/kiddo/examples/Readme.md

 This example uses the World Cities Database dataset, created by SimpleMaps.com and downloadable from Kaggle.
 You'll need to download it into this `examples` folder and unzip it in order to use these examples.
 You can find it here: [https://www.kaggle.com/datasets/juanmah/world-cities?resource=download&select=worldcities.csv](https://www.kaggle.com/datasets/juanmah/world-cities?resource=download&select=worldcities.csv).

-These examples demonstrate the creation of a kd-tree, populated by data on world cities.
+These examples demonstrate the creation of a k-d tree, populated by data on world cities.
 It demonstrates the following:

 * Conversion of lat/long co-ordinates into 3D unit sphere co-ordinates
-* Construction and population of a Kiddo kd-tree containing the positions of the cities in the dataset
+* Construction and population of a Kiddo k-d tree containing the positions of the cities in the dataset
 * Serde-based deserialization from CSV
 * Querying the nearest single city to a specific point on Earth using `nearest_one`
 * Finding the nearest five cities to a specific pint on Earth, ordered by distance, using `nearest_n`